MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 Your workloads should have the following characteristics:

-- Securely accessible from anywhere an end user is located or connected without requiring a connection to a corporate or internal network
+- Securely access apps and data from anywhere an end user is located.
+Access doesn't require a connection to a corporate or internal network.
-- Hosted in, by, or through a cloud service
+- Hosted in, hosted by, or hosted through a cloud service.
-- Not dependant on the use of any specific end user device
+- Doesn't require or depends on a specific device.

-Remember, it's common for workloads to depend on other workloads.
 Cloud native endpoints also include the services and workloads that support the endpoints.

 ### Common workloads and solutions

-The following workloads are customer specific configuration, tools, processes, and services for enabling user productivity and endpoint management.
+The following workloads are configuration, tools, processes, and services for enabling user productivity and endpoint management.

 Your exact workloads, details, and how to update the workloads for cloud native endpoints might be different.
 Also, you don’t need to transition every workload.
 But, you do need to consider each workload, its impact on user productivity, and the device management abilities.
 Converting some workloads to use cloud native endpoints might take longer than others.
-Workloads may also have interdepdnancies on one another that must be considered.
+Workloads may also have interdepdnancies on each another.

 - **Device identity**

-  A device's identity is determined by which identity providers (IdP) have knowledge of and a seucirty trust with the device.
-For Windows endpoints, the two prevalent IdP's are on-premises Active Directory (AD) and Azure Active Directory (AAD).
-Endpoint's with identities from one of these two IdP's are typically joined to one or both.
+  A device's identity is determined by the identity providers (IdP) that have knowledge of the device and a security trust with the device.
+For Windows endpoints, the most common IdP's are on-premises Active Directory (AD) and Azure Active Directory (Azure AD).
+Endpoints with identities from one of these two IdP's are typically joined to one or both.

-  - For cloud native endpoints, AAD join is the best choice for the device's identity as this requires no connectivity to an on-premises network, resource, or service.
+  - For cloud native endpoints, Azure AD join is the best choice for the device's identity.
+It doesn't require any connectivity to an on-premises network, resource, or service.
   - On-premises AD join and hybrid Azure AD join require connectivity to an on-premises domain controller.
-They need connectivity for initial user sign in, to delivery group policies, and change passwords.
+They need connectivity for initial user sign in, to deliver group policies, and change passwords.
 These options aren’t suitable for cloud native endpoints.

 > [!NOTE]
-> AAD registration, sometimes referred to as workplace join, is intended as a BYOD scenario only and should not be considered for use on corporate owned Windows endpoints.
-Because of this, some functionality may not be supported or work as expected on AAD registered Windows endpoints.
+> Azure AD registration, sometimes referred to as workplace join, is for BYOD scenarios only.
+It shouldn't be for organization owned Windows endpoints.
+Some functionality may not be supported or work as expected on Azure AD registered Windows endpoints.

 - **Provision your endpoints**